-In 2003, the federal government put together a team of researchers to review the many studies that have been done on this over the years.
+Four years ago, the federal government put together a team of researchers to review the many studies that have been done on this over the years.
 They decided that there were flaws in the studies that linked abortion and breast cancer.
 The best studies, including one of 1.5 million women in Denmark, have found no link between cancer and abortion — none.
 These finding were reconfirmed in 2010.

 A friend told me that Bill O’Reilly said on his radio show that abortion is never needed to save a woman’s life.
 Is that true?
 Is abortion ever really necessary to save a woman’s life?

 Yes.
 There are a variety of health conditions in which abortion may become critical to protect a woman's life.
 There is, for example, a form of pregnancy-related high blood pressure that can be life threatening.
 The medical term for it is preeclampsia.
 It occurs in seven percent of pregnant women.
 If it is untreated or doesn't respond to treatment, it can lead to convulsions, failure of various organ systems, coma, or death.
 Abortion may be the only way to save the woman's life.

 Certain other conditions, such as severe diabetes, heart disease, or trauma from car accidents, may also require abortion to save a woman's life.
 Termination of pregnancy is also essential to save the life of a woman with an ectopic (tubal) pregnancy.

 What's wrong with having a 24-hour waiting period before abortion?

 State laws that require mandatory waiting periods before a woman can get an abortion do not offer any health benefits.
 They result in increased expenses, travel difficulties, and medical risks.
 They unnecessarily postpone the procedure even when a woman has already made a deliberate, mature, and fully informed choice.